 Pre and Post filters

 This was illustrated in great detail in Chris Anderson’s book *The Longer Long Tail*.
-In the book, he talks about how the means of distribution and discoverability have massively expanded the availability of goods and services to every niche out there.
+In the book, he talks about how the means of distribution and discoverability have massively expanded the availability of goods and services of every niche out there.
 There is no longer a need to have a single entity dictating what is worth releasing to the public.
 Instead, there are many small, and large entities providing anything you can think of.